 One of the most common questions I get asked is “How big can I print this image?”
 I am going to give you a short and long version of the answer!

 The short answer goes like this.
-Many print labs suggest that you deliver your digital files at a resolution of 300 PPI (although some will mistakingly ask for a resolution of 300 DPI).
+Many print labs suggest that you deliver your digital files at a resolution of 300 PPI (although some will mistakenly ask for a resolution of 300 DPI).
 So, divide your digital image dimensions by 300 to determine the biggest print possible from your file.
 Continuing the X-T2 example, those files can be printed 6,000/300 = 20″ long by 4,000/300 = 13.33″ high.

 So now the long answer to “How big can I print this image?”
 It depends!
 There is nothing wrong with printing a large print at a lower resolution.
 You can print at a lower resolution because you do not look at large prints from up close.
 The 300″x 200″ image we discussed above is billboard size, and the “paper pixels” are approximately 1.3 mm wide.
 When was the last time you looked at a billboard from a foot away?
 That is the printed equivalent of pixel peeping!
 If you view this image from across the street, you will not notice the jagged composition of the larger individual “print pixels.”
-The image edges will look sharp, and the colour tones will have smooth transitions.
+The image edges will look sharp, and the color tones will have smooth transitions.
 Even large prints (16″ × 20″, 24″ × 36″) that you hang on the wall are viewed from several feet away (at least they should be), so using a resolution of 200 or 240 PPI is often perfectly acceptable and will produce high-quality prints.

 The print medium also plays a role.
 If you are printing a photograph with lots of fine detail on a glossy surface, you may want to use a higher resolution.
 A higher resolution will ensure that all the fine detail is rendered crisp and sharp.
 On the other hand, printing an image on canvas does not require as high a resolution because detail gets lost in the texture of the canvas.